Fund Manager Summary on Virgin Australia Holdings Ltd (ASX:VGN)

 Who is investing in Virgin Australia Holdings Ltd (ASX:VGN)?

-Fund managers including Tyndall Asset Management and Blackwattle Investment Partners have invested in Virgin Australia Holdings Ltd (ASX:VGN).
+Fund managers including Tyndall Asset Management, Blackwattle Investment Partners, Firetrail Investments and Regal Funds Management (Mark Nathan) have invested in Virgin Australia Holdings Ltd (ASX:VGN).

 Why do fund managers invest in Virgin Australia Holdings Ltd?